ziamohseni/ii1302-Project/README.md

 2. After cloning, change your directory to "fss-app". `cd fss-app`
 3. Run `npm install`.
-4. In the mean time download the "Expo Go" app from Apple Store or Google Play
+4. In the mean time download the "Expo Go" app from Apple Store or Google Play `Note: Expo Go is not working at this stage of the development, it is complex for Expo Go to handle.
+We are using "Development Build".`
 5. Then run `npx expo start`, after server has started, scan the QR code to open the app.

 ### Technologies used in developing the mobile app